syncfusion-content/uwp-docs/uwp/DataGrid/Serialization-and-Deserialization.md

 ### Deserialize stacked headers

-By default, SfDataGrid allows you to deserialize the stack headers.
+By default, Data Grid allows you to deserialize the stack headers.
 You can disable the stacked headers deserialization by setting the [DeserializationOptions.DeserializeStackedHeaders](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.DeserializationOptions.html#Syncfusion_UI_Xaml_Grid_DeserializationOptions_DeserializeStackedHeaders) to `false`.

 {% tabs %}
 {% highlight c# %}